 PROCEDURE Close*(conn: TCPConn);

-Closing a connection from the local site is useful when a protocol "cycle" has ended, and no new actions are planned, or an error occured.
-This saves resources on server and client sides and prevents "leaking" the connection capacity (32 slots) of the TCPNet Device.
+Closing a connection is useful when a protocol "cycle" has ended, and no new actions are planned, or an error occurred.
+Closing saves resources on server and client sides and prevents "leaking" the connection capacity (32 slots) of the TCPNet Device.
 The Close procedure may be called from within the body of the handler or as part of a normal Oberon command.
 A system- or program-wide disconnect or a specific server-shutdown can be accomplished with the Enumerate() procedure i.c.w. a EntryHandler procedure that closes connections according to the corresponding properties.

 PROCEDURE Listen* (conn: TCPConn; in, out: Files.File; port: INTEGER; handler: Handler; VAR res: INTEGER);

 Listening connection slots, once connected, behave essentially the same as directly requested connections.
-Whereas directly requested connections specify a definite peer address and start contacting the peer immediately, these serving connection slots wait to be contacted by any remote computer.
+Whereas directly requested connections specify a definite peer address and start contacting the peer immediately, the serving connection slots wait to be contacted by any remote computer.

-The TCPNet Device allows a maximum of 4 different serving ports to be in use, supporting 4 servers to be working at once.
+The TCPNet Device allows a maximum of 4 different serving ports to be in use, thus supporting 4 servers to be working at once.